lsndr/eslint-plugin-typescript-inheritance/README.md

 }
 ```

-Or configure the rules you want to use under the rules section.
+Or configure the rules you want to use under the rules section:

 ```json
 {